cedric05/dothttp/README.md

 dothttp will provide simple, cleaner architecture for making http requests.
 It uses xtext (eclipse developed dsl) to build a custom dsl.

+### Documentation

+More information or docs can be cound at https://docs.dothttp.dev

 ---
 Go through this example for better understanding. for babysteps click [here](#first-dothttprequest-and-more)
 ```http